Issafalcon/neotest-dotnet/README.md

 | F# - NUnit         | :interrobang:      | :interrobang:                                              | :interrobang:                                           | :interrobang:      |
 | F# - XUnit         | :interrobang:      | :interrobang:                                              | :interrobang:                                           | :interrobang:      |
 | F# - MSTest        | :interrobang:      | :interrobang:                                              | :interrobang:                                           | :interrobang:      |

+* Parameterized tests are only itemized by the adapter when the attribute arguments are inline values.
+For any parameterized test attributes (including custom ones) that take non-inlined values the adapter will lump all these tests together in one.

 # Limitations